PacoXXD/p2p-monitor/README.md

 # p2p-monitor

-A program that monitor the info  peers in file share p2p network send back.
+A program that monitor the info  that peers in file share p2p network send back.